 Prior to joining MU, I received degrees in Economics (Duke University, PhD, 2005; New Economic School, Moscow, Russia, MSc, 1998) and mathematics (Moscow State University, Russia, BSc, 1995, cum laude), and worked as an economic analyst in a think tank in Moscow (which would now be called a "pre-doc").

-Outside of the university, I run long and ultra-long distances, rock climb, ride my bike, practice yoga, enjoy ballroom and tap dancing, and play board games, especially the strategic ("European") variety.
-I share outdoor activities and intellectual passions with my family: my husband who works remotely from home, and our three kids, the youngest in elementary school and the oldest two in university.
+Outside the university, I enjoy running long and ultra-long distances, rock climbing, biking, practicing yoga, dancing (hip hop, ballroom, and tap), and playing board games—especially strategic European ones.
+I share my love of outdoor activities and intellectual pursuits with my family: my husband, who works remotely from home, and our three children, the youngest in elementary school and the oldest two in university.